The Fredric M. Jablin Award for Undergraduate Research

 Dr. Fredric Jablin, beloved professor and scholar at the Jepson School of Leadership Studies, had a passion for research and delighted in working with young scholars to foster this enthusiasm in them.
 His greatest legacy was the many students he supported and mentored who achieved prominence in their fields because they were inspired by his infectious enthusiasm for scholarship.

-In his honor, an annual award of $5,000 is given to a rising Jepson senior conducting research in a wide variety of fields under the tutelage of either a professor at the University of Richmond or a qualified mentor elsewhere.
+In his honor, an annual award is given to a rising Jepson senior conducting research in a wide variety of fields under the tutelage of either a professor at the University of Richmond or a qualified mentor elsewhere.

 Alumna Adrienne Capps Smith, '98, established the fellowship to honor the memory of Jablin, who taught courses in organizational communications and research methodology from 1994-2004.